-Kids Do It All: Summer Music-Theatre Camp
+Kids Do It All and Teens Do Too: Summer Music-Theatre Camps

 The annual Kids Do It All music-theatre program is a week-long day camp during the months of June and July.
 During the sessions, CSU theatre faculty and CSU upper classmen guide 300 students in different age groups (7-9, 10-11, 12-13) through the entire process of theatre - from playwriting to performance, from design through musical composition - resulting in original plays created and performed by the campers.
 Camp participants write, design and compose musical plays entirely of their own, experiencing a practical application of all aspects of theatre from acting, movement, voice, props and scene design, and songwriting.